Skip to contents

 Movement

 We will reconstruct the movements of a tagged flapper skate (Dipturus intermedius) within a study area off the west coast of Scotland, based on electronic tagging and tracking data.
 To do so, we need a model for the individual’s movements and a series of observation models that connect movements to observations.
 In this example, we are interested in the two-dimensional (x, y) location of our animal through time (that is, the animal’s ‘state’ is an object of type StateXY).
-The animal can move up to 750 m in two minutes, which is the resolution at which we will model movement, and we formulate a random walk model accordingly based on step lengths and turning angles:
+The animal can move up to 750 m in two minutes, which is the resolution at which we will model movement, and we formulate a random walk model accordingly based on step lengths and headings:

 # Define the animal's state: